 The same technologies we have created to make our work effective and easy are being turned and used against us for profit and other ulterior motives.

-Every stakeholder in healthcare has the right to have access and use the data they contributed in creating.
+Every stakeholder in healthcare has the right to access and use the data they contributed to creating.
 Still, it has to be ensured that they are used legitimately and positively without jeopardizing privacy and security.

 The Movie Industry Analogy: A Fair Distribution of Benefits

 The movie industry has an adequate distribution of benefits among the directors, actors, producers, studios, and other stakeholders.
-Each one gets the fair share of incentives and benefit for the part that they have contributed.
+Each one gets a fair share of incentives and gifts for the part they have contributed.

 Can this be effectively used for healthcare?

-You may say the two industries differ, but entitlement and privacy are universal concepts and extend to anything and everything like health, social norms and beliefs, political and sexual orientation, religion.
+You may say the two industries differ, but entitlement and privacy are universal concepts that extend to anything like health, social norms, beliefs, political and sexual orientation, and religion.

 If we follow the movie industry analogy, everyone can be entitled to the part of the data under their scope of creation- be it physicians, patients, or providers.

-Physicians interact with patients to create medical data and notes which should be under their control.
-They should also use the data for assessment, creating a plan of action, and clinical decision-making.
+Physicians interact with patients to create medical data and notes, which should be under their control.
+They should also use the data for assessment, action plans, and clinical decision-making.